 - The highest cash advance APR we found was still a steep 36%, charged by both the Fortiva Credit Card and First PREMIER Bank Gold Mastercard.

 Penalty Interest Rates

 While not all credit cards charge penalty rates, many do, including 103 of the cards surveyed for this report (about 33%).
-The average penalty APR in our card sample was a steep 28.66%, 8.43 percentage points higher than the average purchase APR in October 2020, but the lowest average penalty APR recorded by The Balance since we began tracking rates in September 2019.
+The average penalty APR in our card sample was a steep 28.66%.
+This is 8.43 percentage points higher than the average purchase APR in October 2020, but the lowest average penalty APR recorded by The Balance since we began tracking rates in September 2019.

 The Balance observed penalty rate adjustments in August and September, as some issuers dialed back APRs that once exceeded 30%, but those rate changes have subsided.

 Based on the card offer data collected by The Balance, credit cards marketed to those with bad/fair credit scores (below 670, according to FICO) have an average purchase APR of 23.74%.
 This is 4.53 percentage points above the average APR of cards marketed to those with good/excellent credit (19.21%) in October 2020.

 What Average Credit Card APRs Mean for You

 There may be many important financial matters on your radar right now, but credit card interest rates are still important numbers to watch, especially if you carry a balance month-to-month.